|

 The Palatine Hill is right next to the Colosseum and is included in your ticket to the Colosseum.
 Here you will find the ancient ruins of the palace of Domitian.

-It’s one of my favorite places in Rome because it is so green and wide open, — it almost doesn’t feel like you are in the middle of one of the most famous cities in the world.
+It’s one of my favorite places in Rome because it is so green and wide open.
+It almost doesn’t feel like you are in the middle of one of the most famous cities in the world!
 It also has some great views of the Colosseum that are definitely worth your time.

 We recommended downloading an audio tour or guide ahead of time.